studentmtk/docs-nibiru/docs/ecosystem/nibi-perps.md

 If this margin ratio is below the maintenance margin ratio, the liquidation message will close the position.
 This consists of opening a reverse position with a size equivalent to the one that is currently open, which brings the size to zero.
 A liquidation fee is taken out of the margin and distributed in some split (currently 50:50) between the Nibi-Perps Ecosystem Fund (Perp EF) and the liquidator.
 If any margin remains in the position after the liquidation fee is taken out, this remaining margin is sent back to the owner of the position.
 And if bad debt is created by the liquidation fee, it is payed by the Perp EF.

+## Liquidation Bad Debt vs Position Bad Debt

+Position bad debt accrues when the realized PnL of the position eats away all the margin and the position reaches a negative margin.
+In this case, the ecosystem fund covers the loss.
+Liquidation bad debt is when the remaining margin of the position isn't enough to cover the liquidator's service fee so the payment also comes out of the ecosystem fund.

+Two scenarios can happen which lead to bad debt:

+1. The remaining margin on the position is zero (meaning the realized PnL ate it all up).
+In this case, there is both positional bad debt and liquidation bad debt, since there is no margin remaining.

+2. The position has some remaining margin left after realizing PnL but not enough to cover the liquidator fee.
+In this case, all of the margin is used to cover the liquidator fee and the ecosystem fund pays the remainder.
+There is only liquidation bad debt.

 ## Opening Positions

 When opening a position, tokens are deposited and locked as **margin**.
 Under the hood, these tokens are stored with the **clearing house**, which uses the virtual pools for price discovery, converting the deposit into virtual assets.